 - Build dimension list and sketch maps

 Please use their format.
-The most important is that you made your list with vendors, academia, and investors; the way you present it just helps to grasp the players quickly.
+The way they do it, helps to grasp the players quickly.

 All of the above, you will learn fast by building business model canvases during your market mapping process.